In this scene from Holbein's Dance of Death, a merchant attempts to protect his worldly goods including a handful of coins, even as death seizes him.

 The Dance of Death is an important literary and visual allegory serving as a reminder of the transitory nature of human life as well as the idea that no matter your standing in this world, you would eventually dance the dance of death.
 As such it was used as an inspiration and subject by many artists, some known and others anonymous.
-Although the details varied, the concept was the same and provided a continuius threat and theme through the art of the middle ages and the Renaissance, and even today.
+Although the details varied, the concept was the same and provided a continuous thread and theme through the art of the middle ages and the Renaissance, and even today.

 The series of woodcuts created by Hans Holbein are generally regarded as representing the pinnacle of artistic depiction of the dance of death, at least during Renaissance period.
 These illustrations can be viewed here, in the same sequence as they appeared in the original series of woodcuts.